Electra Glide in Blue: Production

 First-time director James William Guercio took a salary of one dollar in order to have budget available to hire Conrad Hall as the cinematographer.
 During their discussions, it transpired that Guercio and Hall disagreed on how the film should look; a compromise was reached where Guercio would shoot the exterior scenes in a manner reminiscent of John Ford's films (which was the look Guercio wanted to achieve), while Hall could set up and shoot all the interior scenes any way he saw fit.
 In the DVD commentary, Guercio says a majority of the film was shot without permits, because the Arizona Highway Patrol did not cooperate with production.
 Filming was in Monument Valley and Fountain Hills, Arizona.

 Prior to production an LAPD Motor Officer (Gerald L. Ray) was hired to teach Blake how to properly ride a Police Motorcycle.
 They spent more than a month riding replicas of Police Motorcycles around the Van Nuys area.
 Production was several days behind schedule due to Guercio's inexperience as a director.
 In Blake's 2012 autobiography Tales From a Rascal, he refers to this film as being a very tough shoot and that he essentially co-directed the picture with Hall while Guercio "stood around".

 Guercio was best known as the producer of the rock band Chicago.
 Members of the band appear in the film in minor roles, including Peter Cetera, Terry Kath, Lee Loughnane and Walter Parazaider, as well as Hawk Wolinski from the Guercio-produced band Madura.
 Chicago members also perform on the movie soundtrack.
 The soundtrack album also included a four-page fold-out poster of Robert Blake standing beside his cycle on a bluff overlooking Monument Valley.

-Blake complained about production woes and lamented his $20,000 fee for a starring role which caught the attention of television executives and led to the police drama series Baretta, for which he is most known.
+Blake complained about production woes and lamented his $20,000 fee for a starring role.
+In addition, he spoke badly of the film (though not mentioning it by name) on The Tonight Show Starring Johnny Carson.
+However his performance caught the attention of television executives and led to the police drama series Baretta, for which he is most known.

 Release

 Home media

+Released on VHS in Australia by Warner Home Video in 1983.
+Released on VHS in 1988 in North America by MGM/UA Home Video, and in Greece by Audio Visual Enterprises.

 Electra Glide in Blue was released on DVD by MGM on March 22, 2005.
 A Blu-ray was released on June 4, 2013 by Shout!
 Factory.
+Another Blu-ray was released on August 16, 2022 by Kino Lorber Studio Classics.